kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 ### Connecting to the Lit Network

 Running a Lit Action requires you to connect to the Lit network.
 This can be done by creating a [LitNodeClient](https://v6-api-doc-lit-js-sdk.vercel.app/classes/lit_node_client_src.LitNodeClient.html) instance, which will connect to the Lit network and allow you to interact with the network.
+We will also be initializing an Ethereum wallet using the `ETHEREUM_PRIVATE_KEY` environment variable.
+This is needed in generating session signatures.

 <details>
 <summary>Click here to see how this is done</summary>